 Introduction

-While configuring Jenkins for running web automated tests on both Windows and Linux installations is quite simple, configuring Jenkins for automated execution of Windows Forms automated tests requires additional configurations as well as “helper” jobs that will keep login session live, so tests can be scheduled and executed without any human intervention.
+While configuring Jenkins for running web automated tests on both Windows and Linux installations is quite simple, configuring Jenkins for automated execution of Windows Forms automated tests requires additional configurations as well as “helper” jobs that will keep the login session live, so tests can be scheduled and executed without any human intervention.

 On Windows OS, the installation of Jenkins is almost as standard as Windows Service, so it starts automatically without requiring a user to log in.
-However, when Jenkins is running as a windows service, GUI tests (either web or Windows Forms) can’t be run on the Jenkins master and it will require configuration of Jenkins slave on which GUI tests will be executed.
+However, when Jenkins is running as a Windows service, GUI tests (either web or Windows Forms) can’t be run on the Jenkins master and it will require configuration of Jenkins slave on which GUI tests will be executed.

 In summary, in order to run Windows Forms test, efficiently using Jenkins: